walkerkq/spotify_genre_classification/spotify_genres.md

-The values under the leaves represent the distribution of true values for each class grouped into that leaf; for example, in the `rap` predicted class, 12% were `EDM`, 15% were `latin`, 8% were `pop`, 20% were `R&B`, 41% matched the true value, `rap`, and 3% were `rock` tracks.
-The value beneath that indicates the percentage of observations classified into that leaf, so 24% of all tracks were classified as `rap` in this tree.
+The values under the leaves represent the distribution of true values for each class grouped into that leaf; for example, in the `rap` predicted class, 12% were `EDM`, 16% were `latin`, 8% were `pop`, 20% were `R&B`, 40% matched the true value, `rap`, and 3% were `rock` tracks.
+The value beneath that indicates the percentage of observations classified into that leaf, so 25% of all tracks were classified as `rap` in this tree.

-The decision tree classifier was best at classifying `rap` (41% correct) and `rock` (43% correct) and had the most trouble getting it right for `pop` tracks (30% correct) in the training data.
+The decision tree classifier was best at classifying `rock` (43% correct) and `rap` (40% correct) and had the most trouble getting it right for `pop` tracks (30% correct) in the training data.
 How does it perform on the hold-out test data?
-The plot below shows the predicted value versus the true value for each class.

 ``` r
 predict_dt <- predict(object = model_dt, newdata = test_set)